Marion Post Wolcott: Career

 While in Vienna she saw some of the Nazi attacks on the Jewish population and was horrified.
 Soon she and her sister had to return to America for safety.
 She went back to teaching but also continued her photography and became involved in the anti-fascist movement.
 At the New York Photo League she met Ralph Steiner and Paul Strand who encouraged her.
-When she found that the Philadelphia Evening Bulletin kept sending her to do "ladies' stories", Ralph Steiner took her portfolio to show Roy Stryker, head of the Farm Security Administration, and Paul Strand wrote a letter of recommendation.
+When she found that the Philadelphia Evening Bulletin kept sending her to do "ladies' stories", Ralph Steiner took her portfolio to show Roy Stryker, head of the photography division of the Farm Security Administration, and Paul Strand wrote a letter of recommendation.
 Stryker was impressed by her work and hired her immediately.

 Post's photographs for the FSA often explore the political aspects of poverty and deprivation.
 They also often find humour in the situations she encountered.

+In 1938, the WPA photographer Marion Post Wolcott took a photo of Geneva Varner Clark of Varnertown alongside her three children.
+Varner was a resident of the community who at the time identified as Native American, referring to herself as a Summerville Indian.
+This is the only known photo of members of a Lowcountry indigenous community housed in the Library of Congress.
+The caption of the photos identifies Varner as a Brass Ankle, a derogatory term used to refer to someone of mixed race that passes as white.

-In 1941 she met Leon Oliver Wolcott, deputy director of war relations for the U. S. Department of Agriculture under Franklin Roosevelt.
+In 1941 she met Leon Oliver Wolcott, deputy director of war relations for the U.S. Department of Agriculture under Franklin Roosevelt.
 They married, and Marion Post Wolcott continued her assignments for the FSA, but resigned shortly thereafter in February 1942.
 Wolcott found it difficult to fit in her photography around raising a family and a great deal of traveling and living overseas.